Cautious optimization via data informativity: Cautious optimization

 In addition to guaranteeing that $g_c(\cdot;\Theta)$ is convex, this result can be used to find a convex upper bound when optimizing the norm, by bounding $g(\cdot;\Theta)$ using Corollary~\ref{cor:upper g}.

-Equipped with the results of this section, one can solve the cautious suboptimization problems~\eqref{eq:min min} efficiently.
-Under the assumptions of Theorem~\ref{thm:explicit delta}, we can write a closed-form expression for the function $g_c(\cdot;\Theta)$.
-This, in turn, allows us to test for (strict) convexity using e.g., Corollaries~\ref{cor:convexity} or~\ref{cor:conv uncert}.
-If so, we can apply (projected) gradient descent for the optimization.
-For this, let $f:\mathbb{R}^n\rightarrow\mathbb{R}^m$ be differentiable, and denote its Jacobian by
+{ Equipped with the results of this section, one can solve Problem~\ref{prob:cautious-opt}\ref{prob:cautious} efficiently using the following steps: \begin{enumerate} \item Under the assumptions of Theorem~\ref{thm:explicit delta}, we can write a closed-form expression for $g_c(\cdot;\Theta)$; \item We can apply gradient descent using values of the Jacobian found with Corollary~\ref{cor:gradient}, which, under suitable regularity conditions yields a local minimum; \item We can test whether this closed form is (strictly) convex using e.g., Proposition~\ref{cor:convexity} or Corollary~\ref{cor:conv uncert}, and, if so, conclude that the obtained minimum is global. \end{enumerate} }

-Clearly, $ J(\phi^\theta) = \theta^\top J(b)$.
-The following result, consequence of Theorem~\ref{thm:explicit delta}, provides an expression for the Jacobian of the worst-case linear bound function.